 Check/Mail Registration Option: Send payment in full or a minimum $25 per person check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 with participant name(s), phone number, email address, age of any minors, and any allergies or health restrictions we should know about.
 Balances will be due upon arrival at the workshop.

 Credit/Debit Card Registration Option: Just call us at 253-604-4681 or 425-248-0253 and we will run your card securely over the phone.

 Our refund policy is that deposits are not refundable unless your registration is not accepted.
 If you cancel after making additional payment, you may receive a credit for a future program, minus a 25% administration fee of total payments made, in case of emergency.
 You will receive a full refund if your program is canceled and not rescheduled at a time that you can attend.
 No refund (and not necessarily any credit) is given if a participant is inappropriate at the program and asked to leave.

-Please prepare as you normally would for a hike, including lunch, water bottle, 10 essentials, etc. However, please wear clothing that can get super soiled for this workshop, and be aware that sparks from the campfire can melt your synthetic clothing, so wool might be a good option.
+Bring lunch, water, work gloves, and wear clothing that can get super soiled for this workshop, and be aware that sparks from the campfire can melt your synthetic clothing, so natural materials like wool might be the best option.
+If you have materials geared toward working with hides, definitely bring those as well.
 Join us today and at any of our Weekend Workshops on themes of survival, wildlife and ethnobotany, and please contact us for carpooling information.